-- Add the rest of the ingredients and blend on high speed until it comes together as a fudgy sticky paste.
-If it is too dry, can happen if the dates you used are not fresh, add up to 3 tablespoons of almond milk, 1 at a time, blending between each addition.
+- Add the rest of the ingredients and blend at high speed until it comes together as a fudgy sticky paste.
+If it is too dry, which can happen if the dates you used are not fresh, add up to 3 tablespoons of almond milk, 1 at a time, blending between each addition.

 - Scoop out the batter with an ice cream scoop maker and roll the batter between your hands to shape bites.

 - Repeat until no more batter left, you should be able to form 20 brownie balls with the recipe.

 - You can keep the balls with no toppings or roll each ball into desiccated coconut or cocoa powder (sweetened or unsweetened as you like).

 - Store the brownie balls for up to 3 weeks in the fridge, in an airtight container, or frozen.